David Ginola: Paris Saint-Germain

 Ginola joined Paris Saint-Germain in January 1992, at a time when it was pushing for major honours with the financial backing of TV channel Canal+.
-He quickly adapted to the club and became a fan favourite noted for his elegant first touch and flair.
-His popularity did not suffer any consequence even when he admitted that he supported Paris Saint-Germain's rivals Olympique Marseille as a boy and that he would have joined them rather than PSG.
+He quickly adapted to the club and became a fan favourite noted for his elegant first touch and pace.
+His popularity did not suffer any consequence even when he admitted that he supported Paris Saint-Germain's rivals Marseille as a boy and that he would have joined them rather than PSG.
 In his first full season (1992–93), Ginola won the Coupe de France (scoring in the final) and reached the semi-finals of the UEFA Cup.
-At the end of 1993, he was also won the French Footballer of the Year award from the France Football magazine.
+At the end of 1993, he was also won the French Footballer of the Year award from France Football.

 In his second full season in 1993–94, PSG won the second league title of its history, losing only three times.
 Alongside Paul Le Guen, Bernard Lama and Antoine Kombouaré and coached by Artur Jorge, Ginola provided 13 goals in 38 games, which made him the top club goalscorer.

-The following season, under new manager Luis Fernandez, proved to be less successful in the league, with FC Nantes being crowned champions.
+The following season, under new manager Luis Fernandez, proved to be less successful in the league, with Nantes being crowned champions.
 Ginola scored 11 times in 28 league appearances.
 Paris Saint-Germain did shine in the cup competitions though, winning another Coupe de France as well as the first edition of the new Coupe de la Ligue.
-In the UEFA Champions League, the Parisian club caused a major shock after knocking out 1994's finalists FC Barcelona in the quarter finals, with Ginola playing particularly well.
-The club was eliminated at the next hurdle by defending champions A.C.
-Milan.
+In the UEFA Champions League, the Parisian club caused a major shock after knocking out 1994's finalists Barcelona in the quarter-finals, with Ginola playing particularly well.
+The club was eliminated at the next hurdle by defending champions AC Milan.

 In the summer of 1995, Ginola decided to leave France.
 Known to be a Spanish football enthusiast, he was expected to be snapped up by Barcelona.
 Furthermore, between 1992 and 1995, his stellar displays in European competitions against the Spanish giants Real Madrid and Barcelona had attracted media attention in Spain, with local media dubbing him "El Magnifico".
+However, a proposed transfer to Barcelona broke down, Ginola being told this was down to the Catalan club's inability to move on other foreign-registered players.